timsj/hoverzoom-safari/README.md

 # HoverZoom+ for Safari

-A Safari port of the popular [HoverZoom+](https://github.com/extesy/hoverzoom) extension.
-There are currently no plans to distribute pre-built binaries or to go through the Apple Developer Program for signing/notarization, so you will have to build the extension from source on your own machine.
+A port of the popular [HoverZoom+](https://github.com/extesy/hoverzoom) extension for Safari on macOS.
+There are currently no plans to distribute this extension via the Mac App Store, so you will have to build the extension from source on your own machine.

 ## Requirements